peteroupc/classic-wallpaper/uielements.md

 [^8]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.

 [^9]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.
+But computer monitors may still be drawn straight on in order to accentuate what the monitor is showing.

 [^10]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel-thick lines and flood fills in their illustrations.
 (A _flood fill_ is a way to fill an area of pixels that is surrounded by pixels of other colors.)
 Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines, as opposed to outlines of other colors, is rarer and less systematic.